This post was last updated on March 13th, 2022

 - What type of cuisine do you prefer?

-- If you had to eat one and only food for the rest of your life, what would you choose?
+- If you had to eat one food for the rest of your life, what would you choose?

 - For a Sunday brunch, pancakes or waffles?